hugo-sebastiao/hugo-sebastiao.github.io/index.md

 </p>
 <p align="center"><em>Figure 1.
 Example data automatically collected and processed by the optical tweezers automation platform, including sedimentation and fusion measurements.</em></p>

-Developed at Technical University of Dresden.
+Developed in a research environment at Technical University of Dresden.

 [Read more →](mds/optical_tweezers.html)